-Accounts receivable, unbilled in our Photonics segment represents a contract asset for revenue that has been recognized in advance of billing the customer, which is common for contracts in the defense industry.
-In our Photonics segment, amounts are billed as work progresses in accordance with agreed-upon contractual terms, either at periodic intervals (e.g., monthly) or upon achievement of contractual milestones.
-Generally, billing occurs subsequent to revenue recognition, resulting in contract assets.
-Our contracts with the U.S. government may also contain retainage provisions.
-Retainage represents a contract asset for the portion of the contract price earned by us for work performed, but held for payment by the U.S. government as a form of security until satisfactory completion of the contract.
-The retainage is billable upon completion of the contract performance and approval of final indirect expense rates by the government.
-During fiscal 2020, contract assets in our Photonics segment increased by \$2.3 million primarily due to the revenue recognized on FFP contracts in advance of billing and the accrual of revenue incurred costs under CPFF contracts, offset in part by the completion of certain CPFF contracts and the final settlement of retainage amounts under certain CPFF contracts.
+On December 30, 2021, we sold assets comprising our Photonics business and we have separately reported the results of our Photonics segment as discontinued operations in our consolidated statements of income for the years ended January 1, 2022 and January 2, 2021, respectively.
+Accounts receivable, unbilled in our Photonics segment represented a contract asset for revenue that had been recognized in advance of billing the customer, which is common for contracts in the defense industry.
+In the Photonics segment, amounts were billed as work progressed in accordance with agreed-upon contractual terms, either at periodic intervals (e.g., monthly) or upon achievement of contractual milestones.
+Generally, billing occurred subsequent to revenue recognition, resulting in contract assets.
+These contracts with the U.S. government also contained retainage provisions.
+Retainage represents a contract asset for the portion of the contract price earned for work performed but held for payment by the U.S. government as a form of security until satisfactory completion of the contract.
+The retainage was billable upon completion of the contract performance and approval of final indirect expense rates by the government.
+During fiscal 2021, contract assets in the Photonics segment decreased by \$5.6 million primarily due to invoicing upon the achievement of contractual milestones, offset in part to the revenue recognized reported in discontinued operations on FFP contracts in advance of billing and the accrual of revenue reported in discontinued operations incurred costs under CPFF contracts.

-Deferred revenue in our Photonics segment generally represents a contract liability for amounts billed to the customer upon achievement of contractual milestones.
-These amounts are liquidated when revenue is recognized.
+Deferred revenue in the Photonics segment generally represented a contract liability for amounts billed to the customer upon achievement of contractual milestones.
+These amounts are liquidated when revenue was recognized.
+During fiscal 2021, the Photonics segment recognized revenue of \$779,000 reported in discontinued operations that was included in deferred revenue at the beginning of the period.